Bruhat and balanced graphs: Introduction

 \section{Introduction}

-The $\cd$-index is an important invariant for studying face incidence data of polytopes, and more generally, Eulerian posets.
+The $\cd$-index is an important invariant for studying face incidence data of polytopes, and more generally, chain enumeration of Eulerian posets.
 It is a non-commutative polynomial which removes all the linear redundancies which hold among the flag vector entries~\cite{Bayer_Klapper} as described by the generalized Dehn--Sommerville relations~\cite{Bayer_Billera}.
-The discovery of its inherent coalgebraic structure and the techniques developed in~\cite{Ehrenborg_Readdy_c} have been applied to settle many fundamental problems, including giving compact proofs of old results~\cite{Bayer_Billera,Billera_Ehrenborg_Readdy_z}, explicit and easier-to-compute expressions~\cite{Billera_Ehrenborg_Readdy_om}, versions of Stanley's Gorenstein* conjecture~\cite{Billera_Ehrenborg,Billera_Ehrenborg_Readdy_z} leading up to a proof of the conjecture itself~\cite{Ehrenborg_Karu}, and extending classical subspace arrangement results to other manifolds~\cite{Ehrenborg_Goresky_Readdy,Ehrenborg_Readdy_Slone}.
+Ehrenborg and Readdy's discovery of the inherent coalgebraic structure of the $\cd$-index and the techniques developed in~\cite{Ehrenborg_Readdy_c} have been applied to settle many fundamental problems, including giving compact proofs of old results~\cite{Bayer_Billera,Billera_Ehrenborg_Readdy_z}, transparent techniques to compute flag vectors of oriented matroids~\cite{Billera_Ehrenborg_Readdy_om}, explicit formulas for the toric $h$-vector, versions of Stanley's Gorenstein* conjecture~\cite{Billera_Ehrenborg,Billera_Ehrenborg_Readdy_z} leading up to a proof of the conjecture itself~\cite{Ehrenborg_Karu}, new non-trivial inequalities among the face incidence data of polytopes~\cite{Ehrenborg_lifting,Ehrenborg_zonotopes} and extending classical subspace arrangement results to other manifolds~\cite{Ehrenborg_Goresky_Readdy,Ehrenborg_Readdy_Slone}.

+There are two new developments in this area.
+The first is work of Ehrenborg, Goresky and Readdy, who extend flag vector enumeration ideas to Whitney stratified spaces and quasi-graded posets~\cite{Ehrenborg_Goresky_Readdy,Ehrenborg_Readdy_manifolds}.
+The very notion of enumeration is replaced with the topologically meaningful Euler-enumeration in the case of Whitney stratified-spaces, and weighted zeta functions in the case of quasi-graded posets.
+The Eulerian condition becomes a natural condition involving the Euler characteristic and weighted zeta function, respectively.
+Unlike the case of polytopes and regular decompositions of spheres, the coefficients of the $\cd$-index can be negative, expanding the nature of questions in the field.

+The second development is Billera and Brenti's work on the ``complete'' $\cd$-index, a nonhomogeneous extension of the $\cd$-index~\cite{Billera_Brenti}.
+It is known that the (strong) Bruhat order on a Coxeter group forms an Eulerian poset~\cite{Verma}, hence any interval has a $\cd$-index.
+Using quasisymmetric function theory, they prove the Bruhat graph, a directed graph which includes the cover relations of the Bruhat order as well as ``algebraic shortcuts'' between elements, has a {\em non-homogeneous} $\cd$-index.
+Furthermore, they show one can compute the Kazhdan--Lusztig polynomials via this complete $\cd$-index of Bruhat intervals.
+It is exactly this paper which motivated the present authors to look for a general setting to guarantee the existence of this non-homogeneous $\cd$-index.

 Recall a partially ordered set (poset) is {\em graded} if its elements have a well-defined distance from the minimal element of the poset.
 Bj\"orner and Stanley~\cite[Theorem~2.7]{Bjorner} showed that if a graded poset has a combinatorial labeling of its cover relations known as an $R$-labeling, one can determine the flag $f$-vector in terms of the labeling inherited by the maximal chains.
 When the poset is Eulerian, that is, every interval satisfies the Euler--Poincar\'e relation, one can reduce this information to the classical $\cd$-index.